If you’re a fan of stuffed peppers, Dorie Greenspan’s Rice Packed Peppers with garlic, spinach and cheese will hit the spot!

 Our recipe this week for French Fridays with Dorie was a lovely side dish called Creamy, Cheesy, Garlicky Rice with Spinach.
 Doesn’t that sound delectable?
 Dorie often suggests a Bonne Idée, a twist to the main recipe.
 And it’s frequently brilliant!
 I jumped at the chance to stuff some lovely bell peppers with this fabulous “almost” risotto.
 I picked out some jewel toned bell peppers knew they’d look as beautiful as they were destined to taste.
 Dorie’s rice packed peppers were phenomenal!

-I made Dorie Greenspan’s rice packed peppers for the first time while my dad was visiting back in 2010.
+I made Dorie Greenspan’s stuffed peppers recipe for the first time while my dad was visiting back in 2010.
 I think the last time I ate stuffed peppers was my mom’s version with rice and ground beef, which he always adored.
 So I knew he would appreciate these.
-In fact he asked more than once if they were ready to eat, especially after I gave him a sample of the filling composed of Arborio rice, spinach, onion, garlic, Gruyère and cream.
+In fact, he asked more than once if they were ready to eat, especially after I gave him a sample of the filling composed of Arborio rice, spinach, onion, garlic, Gruyère and cream.

 The rice was made by bringing it and chicken broth to a boil, reducing the heat and allowing it to cook and simmer with the lid on.
 The addition of cream gave the illusion of risotto without all the babysitting involved with the traditional technique.
 Then mixed with onions, garlic, spinach and cheese, the delicious filling was ready to be packed into vibrant fresh bell peppers and popped into the oven.